 Porcelain fused to metal crowns have a nearly natural appearance, subject to two limitations: Because they have a metal framework underneath, they require the use of an opaquer to cover the metal, which makes it impossible to fully re-create the translucency of natural teeth.
 They also eventually will show a dark line at the edge, next to the gum.
 Dentists try to hide this line under the gum, but sometimes they are unable to do this; and sometimes the line doesn’t show when the crown is first placed but shows later, as the gum recedes.
 They can also create a porcelain butt margin that tends to minimize this dark line, but it doesn’t eliminate it.
 However, these crowns are stronger than all porcelain.

 Below is a comparison of the appearance of porcelain fused to metal with bonded all-ceramic.
 Notice the picture on the left: Jo has several crowns across the front.
 Even though I have never met this patient and know nothing more than these pictures, I can pick out immediately the teeth that have crowns on them.
 How?
 Because they are opaque and have a dark line near the gumline.
-Contrast this with the after picture of Jo's teeth on the right, which shows beautiful bonded all-ceramic work.
+Contrast this with the after picture of Jo’s teeth on the right, which shows beautiful bonded all-ceramic work.
 This work was done by Dr. Craig Carlson, a www.mynewsmile.com cosmetic dentist from San Antonio, Texas.
 See how natural they look.
-For contact information for Dr. Carlson, please see our Texas cosmetic dentists page.
+For contact information for Dr. Carlson, click here.

 The Beauty of All Porcelain Crowns

 Here is another example on a patient of mynewsmile.com network dentist Dr. Duane Delaune of Metairie, Louisiana.
-(See our Louisiana cosmetic dentists page.
 This patient had a mal-formed lateral incisor that made her self-conscious.
 Notice the beauty of the crown in the after picture that blends so perfectly with her natural teeth.
 You have to view the larger version of this case to fully appreciate it: